openshift-pipelines/pipeline-service/docs/operations.md

 ## Personas and responsibilities

-### SRE team for Pipelines-Service
+### SRE team for Pipeline Service

- The SRE team for Pipelines-Service is responsible for deploying and managing Pipelines-Service on one or more KCP instances.
-This team may not be in charge of managing the kcp cluster (out of scope of this project) but is in charge of creating workspaces, the content necessary for running Pipelines-Service and associated RBAC.
-The team is also in charge of managing the addition of compute clusters to the Pipelines-Service platform and of managing the lifecycle of the components running on them.
+ The SRE team for Pipeline Service is responsible for deploying and managing Pipeline Service on one or more KCP instances.
+This team may not be in charge of managing the kcp cluster (out of scope of this project) but is in charge of creating workspaces, the content necessary for running Pipeline Service and associated RBAC.
+The team is also in charge of managing the addition of compute clusters to the Pipeline Service platform and of managing the lifecycle of the components running on them.

 ### SRE team for OpenShift (other Kubernetes distributions to be added later on) clusters